slamballais/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-I am a postdoc based at the Clinical Genetics department of the Erasmus MC (Rotterdam, the Netherlands).
-I am a member of the [Adams lab](https://www.adamslab.nl).
+I am a postdoc in Neurogenetics; I develop methods to study genetics, and I apply those methods to the genetics of the brain.
+I am a member of the [Adams lab](https://www.adamslab.nl) at the Clinical Genetics department of the Erasmus MC (NL).
 My work focuses on neuroimaging, genomics and epidemiology.
 I am the lead developer of the [QDECR R package](https://qdecr.com).